 Bone Density Scanning in Gainesville, FL

-Dr. Weinshelbaum provides bone density scanning services to women in Gainesville, Florida.
+The board-certified radiologists with GWC provide bone density scanning services to women in Gainesville, Florida.
 If you believe you are experiencing symptoms of osteoporosis please contact our office or request an appointment online.
 We see patients from Gainesville, Newberry, Alachua, Micanopy, Hawthorne, and the surrounding areas.

 What is Osteoporosis?